British Baptist Historians 3: Karen E. Smith

 Christian Spirituality (SCM, 2008)

-‘What About the Widows?: An Appeal to Nineteenth-Century Baptist Women’ in John H. Y. Briggs and Anthony R. Cross (eds.), Baptists and the World: Renewing the Vision (CBHHS Vol. 8.: Regent’ s Park College, 2011).
+‘What About the Widows?: An Appeal to Nineteenth-Century Baptist Women’ in Baptists and the World: Renewing the Vision edited by John H. Y. Briggs and Anthony R. Cross (CBHHS Vol. 8.: Regent’ s Park College, 2011).

-‘Nonconformists, the Home and Family Life’ in Robert Pope (ed.), The T & T Clark Companion to Nonconformity (T & T Clark, 2013)
+‘Nonconformists, the Home and Family Life’ in The T & T Clark Companion to Nonconformity edited by Robert Pope (T & T Clark, 2013)

 ‘Charles Frederic Aked (1864-1941): “A Fighting Parson” for Social Reform’, Perspectives in Religious Studies 42.2 (Summer 2015)